 The bidding started at £6000 but fell a long way short of the estimate making £9,900.

-The Red Lion Inn then remained in the same family for the following 60 years with Joan’s son, John, later taking over the license.
+From the 1951 sale, the Red Lion Inn then remained in the same family for the following 60 years with Joan Mitchell’s son, John, later taking over the license.

 Joan (seated) with son John and his wife Sheila

 Mike Charity wrote the following piece that was originally printed in the Cotswold Life Magazine a number of years ago; "Cheltenham born, Joan Mitchell and her husband Griff began their married lives as Mine Hosts of the Red Lion Inn, an establishment with open range cooking, log fuelled fires, well-drawn water.
 And oil lamps to provide the household illumination.
 A way of life it would seem, reminiscent of the charm projected in the television version of H E Bates’ book, The Darling Buds of May, in reality life on the banks of Gloucestershire’s premier river near the hamlet of Bishops Norton, was far from Perfick!

 The young couple faced with the privation of wartime food shortages and lack of trade, many customers being called up for service, battled on to keep the business afloat.
 Said Joan, now 81 years of age, “It was very hard in those early days, takings for the first week’s trade amounted to four pounds.
 Some nights, if there were six customers in the bar we had a rush on!
 But like Churchill, we were determined not to be beaten.
 We kept chickens, pigs and a couple of cows to supplement food rationing.
 When in the spring and summer families cycled down to the riverside, we began offering afternoon teas at 1s 1d a head.
 Often caught short of milk, Griff would have to rush off and milk the cows to meet the demand”.